manuelbieh/Project-kickstarter/readme.md

+# ATTENTION

+This collection of batchfiles is from the pre-Yeoman age.
+Don't use it.
+Use advanced tools like [Yeoman](http://yeoman.io/) instead.

 ## Project kickstarter ##

 This kickstarter allows you to create a complete web project folder structure with just a few keypresses.
 By default the generated structure is: